 Kent State Strengthens Academic Ties with PUCPR of Brazil

 In addition to Vice President Paulo Mussi Augusto, Marcelo Távora Mira, Ph.D., Director of International Affairs for the university also traveled to the U.S. for the signing ceremony as well as to attend the Internationalization Symposium hosted by the Office of Global Education the next day.
-During the symposium, Dr. Mira provided an engaging presentation which included a profile of PUCPR as well as a short introduction to a new strategic plan envisioning greater internationalization for the university.
-In addition, the two delegates also toured the new Center for Visual Arts building on Thursday with Christine Havice, Director of the Kent State School of Art and Kent State’s Provost, Todd Diacon.
+During the symposium, Mira provided an engaging presentation which included a profile of PUCPR as well as a short introduction to a new strategic plan envisioning greater internationalization for the university.
+In addition, the two delegates toured the new Center for Visual Arts building on Thursday with Christine Havice, director of the Kent State School of Art, and Diacon.